vincentspinosa/BLACKJACK_SOLVER/README.md

 Insurance Guidance: When the dealer shows an Ace, the application will display a clear on-screen message advising whether or not to take insurance based on the current true count.

 Dynamic Player Seats: Simulate a real table experience.
-If a player's bankroll is depleted after a hand, their seat will become empty.
+If a player's bankroll is depleted after a hand, or if he leaves the table between two hands, their seat will become empty.
 A new player can then join the game by being added to that open spot before the next hand begins.

 Manual Card Input: You are in complete control.
 You tell the program which cards are dealt, making it a perfect tool for practicing with a real deck.